piotrnar/gocoin/README.md

 	wallet -l

 The wallet's public addresses will be written to `wallet.txt`.
-Now you can take this file safely to your client's PC and place it in the folder where it looks for wallet.txt (the path is printed when starting the client).
+Now you can take this file safely to your client's PC and place it in the folder where it looks for `wallet.txt` (the path is printed when starting the client).
 Execute "wal" from the UI to reload the wallet.
+It is advised to rename `wallet.txt` to `DEFAULT`.

+### Multiple wallets
+Additionally you can place other text files (representing wallets), containing different sets of bitcoin addresses, in the gocoin's `wallet` folder.
+This will allow you to quickly switch between the wallets, using WebUI.

 ### Security precautions
 Make sure that the disk with `.secret` file is encrypted.